Financial-Times/transaction_reader/README.md

 _What is this service and what is it for?
 What other services does it depend on_

-UPP - event reader, reads from DynamoDB
+UPP - event reader, reads from a DynamoDB table, 'Transactions'.

+If the table does NOT exist, this service will return no results, rather than erroring.

+If the table exists, it is expected to have a primary key of 'transactionID'.
+It will also have a secondary index on 'UUID' - not unique, there will be multiple records with the same UUID.

 ## Installation

 _How can I install it_

 Download the source code, dependencies and test dependencies: